oneAnanya/HousePricePrediction/README.md

-# Prediction of House pricing in Boston using Linear Regression Algorithm
+# Prediction of House pricing in Boston City

+using (1) Linear Regression Algorithm

 Create a virtual environment for the project
 ```